-In this mode, the top action for which a customer qualifies passes through the set of defined volume constraints, and the system checks them separately against each constraint type.
+In this mode, the top action for which a customer qualifies passes through the set of defined volume constraints, and the system validates each action against each constraint type.
 If the action passes through all the constraints, the system selects the action and delivers it to the customer.
 The customer always receives a maximum of one action, even though the limits for the other low-priority actions is not reached.
-The top action is selected based on priority calculations (pcvl) defined in Next-Best-Action Designer arbitration.
+The top action is selected based on priority calculations (p\c\v\l) defined in Next-Best-Action Designer arbitration.

 For example, consider a customer who is eligible for the Standard card, Rewards card, and Rewards Plus card credit card actions, and the Standard card is the top priority card.
-Also, assume that the remaining volume for all three actions is above zero.
+Also, assume that the remaining volume for the top action (Standard card) and priority 3 action (Rewards Plus card) is above zero, and the remaining volume for the priority 2 action (Rewards card) is zero.
 When you set volume constraints mode to Individually for each action, the customer sees only the top priority action, Standard card, as shown in the following figure: